Horizontal-org/Shira-website/docs/privacy-policy.md

 ### What is telemetry?
 Telemetry is data about how users make use of Shira features, how often they use Shira, and what performance or user experience issues they may be experiencing.

-### It is used to improve Shira's performance, features, and user experience.
+Telemetry data is used to improve Shira's performance, features, and user experience.

-What telemetry do we collect?
+### What telemetry do we collect?
 We collect the following telemetry data:
-- j
-- k
+- The day and time when Admins connect to Shira.

 ### How is telemetry collected?
 Telemetry is collected automatically through [Divvi Up](https://divviup.org/), a privacy-respecting telemetry service.
 Thanks to Divvi Up, all telemetry is anonymized to ensure that it reveals no sensitive information or personally identifiable information about users.